hackclub/camp/cohort_4/playbook/workshops/portfolio/outlining_challenge.md

  __/       /
 <__.|_|-|_|

-Can you create a bullet point outline of the portfolio project, including part 1 and part 2?
+Can you create a bullet point outline of the portfolio project above?

 First, delete the entire line: